kaukas/reversible/README.md

 *More to be implemented later.*

 The project also includes a tool to verify that modified images become identical once changes are reversed.

+Only PNG images supported at the moment.
+For JPEG, Pillow modifies the originals before even saving them which makes them irreversable.

 ## Setup